 Criminal Minds is signing off the air after a remarkable 15-season run, dating back to September 2005.
 Over the years, the cast has changed quite a bit, with only a few original cast members still remaining in the current group of actors on the show.
 What can fans expect to see in the final season?

 "[There's] a little more serialized storytelling," showrunner Erica Messner told TVLine, as well as "a couple of personal stories that might be surprising to people."
-We'll definitely be looking forward to how the story ends when Criminal Minds returns to CBS in early 2020!
+We'll definitely be looking forward to how the story ends when Criminal Minds returns to CBS on Jan.
+8!